 In order to get to today, much history needs to be considered.

 I began my massage career before massage therapy boomed.
 Life Magazine released a cover story in 1993 on the benefits of massage (Massage Feels Good and Saves Lives).
 One of the first medical studies on massage was revealed at the time.
 Daily massage was given to AIDS patients, and what was discovered was astounding!
 Their immune system (Killer T-Cells) were boosted by 50%!
 While that did not say that massage would cure AIDS, it did show that massage boosts immunity - the key to good health!

-Other articles surfaced with studies on the benefits of massage with athletes (professional to weekend warriors).
-Massage increased their performance levels by 20%-50%, and helped to prevent injuries associated with overuse.
+Other articles surfaced revealing studies on the benefits of massage with athletes (professional to weekend warriors).
+Massage increased their performance levels by 20%-50%, and helped to prevent injuries associated with overuse!

 Fast forward to today:

 Once the benefits of massage became known, the industry started to boom.
 With that came the business aspect of capitalizing on the trend.
 This is when the massage franchises came onto the scene, offering unheard of low prices (with contracts).